 The Company reviews each investment and collaboration agreement to determine if it has a variable interest in the entity.
 In assessing whether the Company has a variable interest in the entity as a whole, the Company considers and makes judgements regarding the purpose and design of the entity, the value of the licensed assets to the entity, the value of the entity's total assets and the significant activities of the entity.
 If the Company has a variable interest in the entity as a whole, the Company assesses whether or not the Company is a primary beneficiary of that variable interest entity ("VIE"), based on a number of factors, including: (i) which party has the power to direct the activities that most significantly affect the VIE's economic performance, (ii) the parties' contractual rights and responsibilities pursuant to the collaboration agreement, and (iii) which party has the obligation to absorb losses of or the right to receive benefits from the VIE that could be significant to the VIE.
-If the Company determines that it is the primary beneficiary of a VIE at the onset of the collaboration, the collaboration is treated as a business combination and the Company consolidates the financial statements of the VIE into the Company's consolidated financial statements.
+If the Company determines that it is the primary beneficiary of a VIE at the onsel of the collaboration, the collaboration is treated as a business combination and the Company's consolidated financial statements.
 On a quarterly basis, the Company evaluates whether it continues to be the primary beneficiary of the consolidated VIE.
-If the Company determines that it is no longer the primary beneficiary of a consolidated VIE, it deconsolidates the VIE in the period in which the determination is made.
+If the Company determines that it is no longer the primary beneficiary of a consolidated VIE, it deconsolidates the VIE in the determination is made.